apiaryio/api-blueprint-ast/README.md

 + `resolved` (string)

-    Asset in its textual form as resolved by parser' subsequent tooling.
+    Asset in its textual form as resolved by parser's subsequent tooling.
 For example, generated from a [Data Structure][] description or by fetching the asset from an URL.

 ### Parameter